aha-app/aha-services/docs/rally.md

 * A feature can be sent to the Rally server using the _Send to Rally_ item in the _Action_ menu on the features page.
 * Requirements are sent to Rally together with the feature.
 * Only the name, description and attachments of features and requirements are sent.
+* Releases in Aha! will created releases in Rally.
+* When requirements are sent to Rally they will be scheduled in the release that they belong to.

 ## Configuration